MENU

 Posted in General on January 4, 2019

 If you are a resident of Arizona between the ages of 18 and 75, you could receive a request for jury duty.
 When you receive a jury summons, do not ignore it.
-Under Arizona and federal law, you must appear for jury duty unless you submit an acceptable excuse.
-Not appearing for jury duty can… read more
+Under Arizona and… read more

 When Are the Police Allowed to Search My Belongings?